kshootmania/ksm-chart-format/ksh_format.md

             - The lower side of the lane gets closer with a larger value.
         - "`zoom_side`"
             - The holizontal position of the lane is shifted in the left (-) or right (+) direction.
+        - "`center_split`"
+            - This creates a margin in the middle of the highway.
+Every 100 creates a margin of one lane.
 - "`laserrange_l`", "`laserrange_r`"
     - A wide-range laser setting (string)
     - Should be placed just before the beginning of the series of laser objects.